 Urea is a nitrogen compound and is often found in fertilizer.
 Out of all of the ingredients used in ice melt, urea is least harmful to pets and children, but unfortunately, it’s not very effective at melting ice.
 Since it is not very effective at melting ice, it tends to be over applied.
-Excess urea can be dangerous to turf and landscaping, but the effects won’t be seen until spring.
+Excess urea is dangerous to turf and landscaping, but the effects aren’t seen until spring.
 What you need to know is that when you apply any type of chemical, it can impact pets.
 Because of this, we have come up with some extra steps to keep the pets at your HOA’s and apartment communities safe.

-- When possible, allow your pet to walk on untreated snow.
+When possible, allow your pet to walk on untreated snow.
 It may be tempting to walk in the street or sidewalk because these surfaces are typically cleared by snow contractors.
 Both of these paved surfaces will typically have ice melt products present that can still irritate your pets’ paws.
 So if you can walk on the pavement and allow your pet to walk in the snow, do it!

-- If you are responsible for treating your own walks, driveways, and exterior surfaces, read the labels.
-If a product is marked as “not safe for children” it’s likely not safe for your pets either.
+If you are responsible for treating your own walks, driveways, and exterior surfaces, read the labels.
+If a product is marked as, “not safe for children”, it’s likely not safe for your pets either.
 Also, take note of the ingredients and the product form.
 For pets, flake products may be a better option then pellets.

-- Boots.
+Boots.
 I know.
 It sounds silly.
 My dogs certainly wouldn’t allow me to put boots on their feet, but there are a remarkable number of pets that will tolerate these protective shoes and they are extremely effective at keeping pets’ feet and skin out of contact with ice melt chemicals.

-- Watch for unusual behavior.
+Watch for unusual behavior.
 Pets that have ingested ice melt chemical will typically experience stomach upset or nausea and may also need to urinate more frequently.
 They may also be licking their feet excessively which may indicate dry or cracked paw pads.
 In severe cases will exhibit muscle weakness.